1. Understanding GIS

 Note how geopandas allows you to simply use data columns as if they are numbers - this makes our life very easy compared to having to work our way through all of the values in each column manually!

-If all went to plan, you should have something like this (remember that it will only look exactly the same if you picked the same CRS as me - Equal Earth - it doesn’t matter which you pick as long as the oputput matches the demo on the Projection Wizard):
+If all went to plan, you should have something like this (remember that it will only look exactly the same if you picked the same CRS as me - Equal Earth - it doesn’t matter which you pick as long as the output matches the demo on the Projection Wizard):

 Now our map uses the Equal Area Projection, and displays population density, which is a little more meaningful than population alone.
 We just need a few final tweaks to finish off our map.